Skip to content

 An optional menu bar app (slicer-tray) provides quick access to VM status, shells, and controls.

-slicergroup) - a persistent Linux VM that boots with the daemon and stays running.
-This is your day-to-day Linux environment, similar to WSL on Windows. - Sandboxes (
+• The slicer group - a runs a Linux VM that start-up and stays running.
+This is your day-to-day Linux environment, similar to WSL on Windows, and is fully persistent.

 +----------------------------+